ohjonah/301-notes/07-intro-to-node.md

   * ignores /node_modules, a directory that houses our packages that our app needs to install
 * npm - node package manager
   * to install packages in a node environment
-* REPL :  node has a built-in repl.
+* REPL :  node has a built-in repl, or a place to write some code
   * read
   * evaluate
   * print